menehune23/arduboy-dotmg/README.md

 1. Attach button caps

 1. Assemble the shell using the nylon standoffs and screws.
-Female-female standoffs should go in front and attach to the female-male standoffs on the back side.
+Male-female standoffs should go in front and attach to the female-female standoffs on the back side.
 The shell front and back can then be mounted to the standoffs with the screws.

     > **Note:**
     >
     > - The shell mounting holes are slightly enlarged to allow for countersink nylon screws to "sink" in a bit
     >
-    > - Depending on the screw and standoff lengths, you may need to trim them with a hobby knife
+    > - Depending on the screw and standoff lengths, you may need to trim them with a hobby knife to match the lengths in the [BOM](#parts)

 ## Parts, Materials, and Tools